garageScript/v3/public/articles/what-happens-when-you-buy-internet.md

 [![](https://mermaid.ink/img/pako:eNp1kU1PwzAMhv-K5Qub1FbrQAhyQNroQJyoNi5o4RAaQyNIUqUOEpr238k-kAAVn3x4nteWvcHGa0KBr0F1LTxU0kGq2ejRxwDX3naRKWRQXk6L8vyimBRlCTl8mN5wDwni-ExjyPMrqEZLv4PHh4jFeh9Rt97RL3_yNITfHPCl99YqJpid9NAMjZ8O6rf3f_z5f_7poD9f18G4PbtixaaBu1r81M6OmnSYoaVgldHpbJudLpFbsiRRpFar8CZRum3iYqfTLgtt2AcUL-q9pwxVZL_6dA0KDpG-ocqo9AJ7pLZfUPd6wg)](https://mermaid.live/edit#pako:eNp1kU1PwzAMhv-K5Qub1FbrQAhyQNroQJyoNi5o4RAaQyNIUqUOEpr238k-kAAVn3x4nteWvcHGa0KBr0F1LTxU0kGq2ejRxwDX3naRKWRQXk6L8vyimBRlCTl8mN5wDwni-ExjyPMrqEZLv4PHh4jFeh9Rt97RL3_yNITfHPCl99YqJpid9NAMjZ8O6rf3f_z5f_7poD9f18G4PbtixaaBu1r81M6OmnSYoaVgldHpbJudLpFbsiRRpFar8CZRum3iYqfTLgtt2AcUL-q9pwxVZL_6dA0KDpG-ocqo9AJ7pLZfUPd6wg)

 If you have a printer than you can connect to the router, it is a good idea to give it a static ip address so that you  don't have to re-setup your printer everytime when its local ip address change

+If you are sharing the internet with 5 roommates and every day at 8pm all of you watch your favorite shows on your own computer.
+When you watch a video in 1080p, you use [5 megabits / second](https://help.netflix.com/en/node/306).
+What is the minimum download speed you need to make sure everyone is happy?

 ## LAN